Lillien Ellis

 Education: B.S., M.S. and Ph.D., Cornell University

 Lillien M. Ellis is an Assistant Professor of Business Administration at the University of Virginia’s Darden School of Business.
 As an expert in creativity and innovation, Ellis investigates where creative, cutting-edge ideas come from and how they are advanced successfully.
 She specializes in the psychology of intellectual property ownership, protection, and theft, and the consequences of “idea theft” in contemporary knowledge work.
 She has received several honors and awards for research conducted by her lab, the Ellis Idea Lab, which she founded in 2017.
-Her work has been published in Organizational Behavior and Human Decision Processes, as well as The Oxford Handbook of Group Creativity and Innovation.
-It has also been featured in industry outlets such as Inc.
+Her work has been published in the Academy of Management Review, Organizational Behavior and Human Decision Processes, Social Psychology and Personality Compass, as well as The Oxford Handbook of Group Creativity and Innovation.
+It has also been featured various industry outlets such as Inc. and Forbes.